solderq35/hitruns-wiki/website/docs/downpatching.md

   - `legendary auth`
   - `legendary install Eider --manifest <WHERE_YOU_INSTALLED_MANIFEST>`
     - EXAMPLE INPUT (with my filepath): `legendary install Eider --manifest C:\Users\Legion\Downloads\Eider_Windows_6041891.manifest`
-    - `Eider` is a "code name" so to speak for Hitman 3 in Epic / Legendary
+    - `Eider` is a "code name" so to speak for Hitman WoA in Epic / Legendary
     - If you get asked if you want to install offline or if you want to install DLC's, say yes.
     - You might get 403 errors on the download; the Epic / Legendary servers aren't very stable for downloading.
 Either wait it out, or hit `Ctrl C` to cancel the download and try again.